 The UPF Barcelona School of Management offers you different means of financing so that you can take any of our programs without worry.
 We offer you the opportunity to finance part of your program, either by rewarding your talent through scholarships, through grants from entities dedicated to promoting education or through collaboration agreements with financial entities.

-You can choose how to finance your studies by consulting our simulator and receive an answer in less than 24 hours.
+You can choose how to finance your studies by consulting our simulator.